-- Read about the folder structure of the lab storage in the how-to Storing and Accessing Research Data.
+- Read about the folder structure of the lab storage in the how-to Storing your (Research) Data.

-- In order to use the lab or equipment, you need to make a reservation.
-Please register for the reservation system if you plan to do so. (note that reservations for K.03A and K.11 are done through the babylab system, contact Maartje de Klerkfor more information if you need to reserve these rooms).
+- In order to use the lab or equipment, you will need to make a reservation in the reservation system.
+Please register for the reservation system here.
+(Note that reservations for K.03A and K.11 are done through the babylab system; contact Desiree Capelfor more information if you need to reserve these rooms).

 - Participant recruitment: